facebookarchive/wordpress/readme.txt

 == Upgrade Notice ==

+= 1.1.8 =
+Bugfix for post context on a comments filter.

 = 1.1.7 =
 Improved comment filters.
 Add post author as Comment Box admin/moderator.
 Hide settings error displayed if no output functions exist.